GoogleChrome/related-website-sets/Well-Known-Specification.md

 # The "related-website-set.json" Well-Known Resource Identifier

-This page describes the use and content of URIs having the path `/.well-known/related-website-set.json`.
+This page describes the use and content of URIs with the path `/.well-known/related-website-set.json`.
 ## Use

-A page may be hosted at the URI having the path of `/.well-known/related-website-set.json` in order to demonstrate administrative access to the site when submitted as an entry in a Related Website Site (RWS).
+A site may demonstrate intentional opt-in to participation in a Related Website Set (RWS) by hosting a specific JSON file at the URI with a path of `/.well-known/related-website-set.json`.
 ## Content

 The `/.well-known/related-website-set.json` file for the set primary of an RWS must follow the schema specified below:
 ```json
 {